jeffskwang/TopoBlender/README.md

 - **samples** - number of samples the render enginer takes to resolve the render.
 Higher values will resolve a better image but will require more computation resources. default = 10

 ## TopoBlender
 If you are a bit more code savy, you can also run TopoBlender using a script.
 You will need to create a **parameters** file that contains information about the render settings, camera settings, and fileIO.
 The parameters are the same as the ones listed above.
 The **parameters** file needs to be saved in the **/TopoBlender/parameters** folder.
-You will either run this script through command prompt (windows) or terminal (linux/MacOS).
+You will either run the code using command prompt (windows) or terminal (linux/MacOS).
 If you use a script file (.sh) or a batch file (.bat) you will need to specify the following.

-### Script File Example (.sh)
+### Script File Example (.sh) (Linux/MacOS)
 ```
    #!/bin/bash